 If you have many craft beer aficionados in your area, do a tap takeover with local beer brands a few nights a year.
 Launch new beers onto your menu with special deals on the new drink and have the craft beer creators come in to talk about their brews.

 41. Quirky eats

 Offering quirky food items can make you popular online as well as locally.
 Freakshakes are particularly popular and cronuts before them.
-Create rainbow versions of your menu items, experiment with flavours like mint or bacon, and ‘pimp’ your drinks with sweets, cakes, and biscuits.
+Create rainbow versions of your menu items, experiment with flavors like mint or bacon, and ‘pimp’ your drinks with sweets, cakes, and biscuits.

 One-off events 42.
 Arts and Crafts

 Find your creative side by hosting an arts and craft workshop.
-Customers could create work inspired by your restaurant or pieces that could be displayed on your premise for a short time.
+Customers could create work inspired by your restaurant or pieces that could be displayed on your premises for a short time.
 During school holidays, arts and crafts workshops for families will prove popular with children and parents alike.

 43. Be magical

 With David Blaine and Derren Brown, magic is having its time in the spotlight.
 Invite a local magician to teach your diners cool card tricks and add some mystery to your evening.